-Sinead has already had an incredibly exciting year with the film she co-produced When A City Rises (pictured in header image) playing at CPH: Dox and her other current project Dying to Divorce playing Hot Docs.
+Sinead has already had an incredibly exciting year with the film she co-produced Hong Kong: City on Fire (pictured in header image) playing at CPH: Dox and her other current project Dying to Divorce playing Hot Docs.

-When a City Rises won CPH:Dox’s F:ACT Award which honours films that operate in the space where investigative journalism and documentary film meet.
+Hong Kong: City on Fire won CPH:Dox’s F:ACT Award which honours films that operate in the space where investigative journalism and documentary film meet.

 Image courtesy of Production company Dying to Divorce Ltd.

 Austen’s short documentary Harmonic Spectrum was supported through Bridging the Gap, with the film going on to have its world premier at Glasgow Film Festival 2021 and won Best Short Documentary at the Scottish Mental Health Arts Festival 2021.

 Samir is a Bosnian/British documentary filmmaker based in Scotland.
 Samir’s previous work includes: The Fog of Srebrenica, Through Our Eyes and Spank the Banker.

 Alongside the delegates supported via the SDI delegation there will also be a number of other Scottish delegates attending.